boxmein/PixPlay/README.md

   4. To export, click the **fancy P icon** left of the test / debug icons and select either **Applet** or **Application**, with the only build configuration there.
 The finished files will have their own directory in the project root.
   5. Zip up the contents of the directories, not the directories themselves!
   (PS.
 If you haven't got them, add the export directories to **.gitignore**)
+##How to compile?
+(With other IDE's)
+  1. Get the entire source by either **cloning** or **downloading**.
+  2. Open your IDE
+  3. Make a new project, select **"From existing source"** and then point towards your copy of the source code.
+  4. You'll get a lot of errors.
+That's because you haven't "linked" the **Processing libraries** yet.
+  5. Find your **Processing directory** (Not your sketches directory, it's where you extracted Processing) and inside, the folder "lib/".
+  6. Inside lib/, find **"core.jar"**.
+  7. Open up your IDE and right click your project.
+Select something similar to **"Add other archives / libraries..."** and add your core.jar to the list.
+  8. Try debugging.

+  How to add JAR-s in NetBeans: Select **Project Properties - Libraries - Add JAR/Folder**